One Part of Small Business Financial Planning: Non-Monthly Expenses

 Let’s play a little game of never have I ever.
 Have you played this game before?
-It’s a get to know each other type of game.
+It’s a get-to-know-each other type of game.
 Player one starts with a statement.

-Everyone laughs and now you know a little something about each other.
+Everyone has a good chuckle, and now you know a little something about each other.
 Yay!
 Wasn’t that fun?
-It wasn’t fun for me.
-It was my life story.
+At least that’s supposed to be the vibe of the game–fun.

-My prime example is my professional organization dues.
+An example that happened to me annually for probably 10 years is the professional organization dues for my sign language interpreting certification.
 I am a proud member of both the Registry of Interpreters for the Deaf (RID, Inc.) and the Minnesota RID (MRID).
-As a sign language interpreter, being a member of these organizations is an important part of my world.
-However, I used to want to yell profanities at them every June when they asked for my collective $215.
-Now.
-You want to take my money now?!
-During this slow time of the year.
-The audacity!
+I am still a certified sign language interpreter, and membership in these organizations is an important part of keeping my credentials.
+However, I used to want to yell profanities at them every June when they asked for my moolah.

 Create a list of expenses that you pay for annually, biannually, or quarterly.
 I call it my “Recurring Items”.
-Here is my list:

 January